3ntorr/DATASCI-306-Final-Project---SANDRU-TORRENTZ/README.md

 - How overall naming **diversity** has changed across generations
 - Differences in trends by **gender**, **year**, and **decade**

+Proposal Question:
+  Using the “babynames” dataset (1880-2017) from the U.S. SSA, we aim to investigate how individual name popularity (uniqueness & rank) and rarity have evolved, and how overall naming “diversity” has increased or decreased over time.
+We will quantify trends in name uniqueness (LOESS-smoothed) and population-level diversity (Shannon-entropy & Gini Coefficient), and examine how these patterns vary by gender, year, and decade.

 ---

 ## 📊 Data Source